VirgilSecurity/ionic-demo-healthcare/README.md

 | AWS_DYNAMODB_ENDPOINT | http://localhost:8000 | Your DynamoDB endpoint |
 | AWS_DYNAMODB_TABLE_NAME | IonicDemoState | Name of the configured DynamoDB table |

-Copy the file `.env.example` under the name `.env`:
+- Using the command line interface copy the file `.env.example` under the name `.env`:

 ```
 cp .env.example .env
 ```

-and fill in the values.
+- fill in the Ionic and AWS values inside of .env file.

-### Install dependencies
+## Install dependencies

-First for the server
+- First for the server

 ```
 npm i
 ```

-Then for the client
+- Then for the client

 ```
 cd client